This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 An important wetland and the stopping-off point for thousands of migratory birds, the area is also where paella originated, due to the perfect growing conditions for rice.
 You can take a guided tour through the lagoon on a boat trip, and check out the ‘paella’ villages, including Perel-Lonet, the best place to get a taste of the real thing, not with seafood but with chicken, rabbit, and snails.

-There’s more to Denia than the port though.
+Next up is the old port town of Denia, less touristy and ex-pat than many other places along the coast.
+There’s more to Denia than the port, though.
 Home to a modern marina surrounded by cool bars and an old town lined with fish restaurants and Spanish fusion food, this is a wonderful place for an overnight stop.
-Check out our favorite, Els Magazinos, for street food Spanish style.
+Check out our favourite, Els Magazinos, for Spanish style street food and tapas.

 Javea, or Xabia in the local dialect of Valenciano, is a pretty seaside resort close to Cabo de la Nao, a beautiful rocky promontory where you’ll find hidden coves and beaches.
 Lively in the evenings in summer, you’ll also find a beautiful sandy beach and a pretty old town.